mladlow/meggiel.com/content/project/sls-oauth.md

 I started with using a Go example from one of the Serverless examples.
 I deleted one of their functions to keep things a little simpler.

 I then edited the `serverless.yml` to create a VPC.
 Here's the [commit](https://github.com/mladlow/sls-oauth/commit/e6b05def000e641d53f42c428bb2f5e7c16b6c52).

+It's difficult to know what's required to get a Lambda to be able to access resources inside a VPC.
+Whenever possible, I default to using the AWS documentation, and there are instructions for [Lambda + VPC](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html).
+These instructions tell me that I need some subnet IDs and some security group IDs.
+In order to get those, I'm going to have to create some security group and subnet resources in my `serverless.yml` file.
+Here's the [commit](https://github.com/mladlow/sls-oauth/commit/84dbb99389dea7151aaa77bcfb308e2866fb86f9).

+It's worth noting that with this `serverless.yml` file, the cold start time for the lambda becomes noticable.
+It's worth researching some remediation for cold starts, but outside the scope of this project.
+At this point, it's possible to look at the Lambda function in the AWS console and see the Subnets and Security Groups there.